How to Change or Reset a WordPress Password (2023)

 wp_set_password( 'password', 'username');

-where the password is the new password, and the username is the current username.
+The ‘password’ you enter will be the new password, and the username is the current one.

 Now go to your website login page and log in using the credentials you set in the snippet.